-- On the third business day of the month, we run all the subscription fees for the preceding month through our algorithm to allocate the income by package they use.
+- On the third business day of the month, we analyze the uploaded SBOMs for all of our subscriptions for the preceding month to allocate the income for packages they use.

-- If any package is being lifted by multiple lifters, those are further split according to the allocation those lifters have agreed to.
-Similarly, if a lifter has agreed to lift more than one package, we combine the income from those packages into a single payment, and itemize the amount for each package on the receipt.
+- If any package is being maintained by multiple maintainers, that income is further split according to the allocation those maintainers have agreed to.
+Similarly, if a maintainer has agreed to lift more than one package, we combine the income from those packages into a single payment, and itemize the amount for each package on the receipt.

-- Finally, we send each lifter's share of income to their virtual wallet via our payments partner.
+- Finally, we send each maintainer’s share of income to their virtual wallet via our payments partner.

 How we compute how much to pay

-There are three main factors in this computation:
+There are two main factors in how we compute this income:

 - Weight A package containing a large framework gets a larger share than one containing a 2-line function.
 Currently, the weight is based primarily on code size with some adjustments.
 If we tweak our weightings in the future, we'll strive to do so in a way that avoids radically changing existing income levels.

 If a package has multiple co-maintainers, you'll need to agree as a group on an approach.
-By default, the first lifter for a package configures the bank account for 100% of the package's earnings, but on request we can split it up among lifters or move bank account responsibility to a different lifter.
+By default, the first maintainer for a package configures the bank account for 100% of the package's earnings, but on request we can split it up among co-maintainers or move bank account responsibility to a different maintainer.